 (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Silts Concrete Cobbles Gravel Muck Bedrock Vegetation.
+Explain: ☐ Manipulated (man-altered).
+Explain: Tributary is mapped, but has been highly manipulated by agricultural activities and other development.
+Thibytomy proporties with respect to top of healt (estimate): Tributary properties with respect to top of bank (estimate): Average width: 5 feet Average depth: 3 feet Average side slopes: 2:1.
+Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List.
-Explain findings: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): Mean High Water Mark indicated by: survey to available datum; physical markings; vegetation lines/changes in vegetation types.
-Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.) Explain: https://example.com/racteristics/racter
+Explain: Highly manipulated.
+It appears several locations have been tiled and now flow subsurface.
+All analyis was completed by aerial photo interpretation.
+Presence of run/riffle/pool complexes.
+Explain: None.
+Tributary geometry: Relatively straight Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Intermittent but not seasonal flow Estimate average number of flow events in review area/year: 11-20 Describe flow regime: Other information on duration and volume: Stream stats was used to calculate drainage area Surface flow is: Discrete and confined.
+Characteristics: Subsurface flow: Yes.
+Explain findings: It appears that the tributary has been placed in agricultural tile in several locations, based on aerial photo review Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line sediment sorting sediment sorting scour sediment deposition multiple observed or predicted flow events abrupt change in plant community other (list): Discontinuous OHWM.
+7 Explain:Tributary is highly manipulated due to agricultural practices and has been placed in subsurface tile in certain locations.
+If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): Mean High Water Mark indicated by: survey to available datum; physical markings; wegetation lines/changes in vegetation types. (iii) Chemical Characteristics: Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: The watershed and drainage area in which the tributary is located is highly altered due to agricultural activitie waters in the watershed that contribute to the tributary in question are likely high in nutrients and likely impacted with